Nnvvee96/planora.ai/docs/setup/email-verification.md

 1. Check the **Auth Logs** in Supabase dashboard
 2. Verify your site URL and redirect URL settings
 3. Ensure your auth callback route (`/auth/callback`) is properly set up in your application
-4. Check that your SMTP settings are correct (if using a custom provider)
+4. Check that your SMTP settings are correct (if using a custom provider).
+5. Review the application's `verification_codes` table and any related Edge Functions or services (e.g., `verification-code-handler` if used) for issues in custom verification flows.
+Consult `docs/database/DATABASE.md` for schema details.

 For development purposes, you can also manually confirm user emails in the Supabase dashboard under **Authentication** → **Users** → select user → **Actions** → **Confirm user email**.